Had3r/za-Szklem-Foto/README.md

 **_Important - after modifying the queries of components, we must rerun `gatsby build`._**

+#### PropTypes testing

+For this, I used the `check-prop-types` package because instead of getting a warning in case of incorrect props, I get an error.
+Thanks to this, I do not check the warnings (I don't need to mock console.error).

 ## Documentation files

 A quick look at the files and directories you'll see in my Gatsby project.